Luming-L/ProjectNew/Results/PlotOverlapDistribution/PlotOverlapDistribution.md

 # calculate overlap fraction
 overlap fraction = overlapping DSB hotspots counts/total DSB hotspots number*100
 # plot the distribution of overlap fraction
+x axis: overlap fraction (0 - 100%)
-Tx axis of this histogram is 0 to 100% overlap, and the y axis is number of samples.
+y axis: number of samples.

 ## 410 samples
 `-u`: Write original A entry once if any overlaps found in B. In other words, just report the fact at least one overlap was found in B. Restricted by -f and -r.